swimlane/ngx-graph/README.md

 ### How is it different than the `ngx-charts-force-directed-graph` component which is distributed with ngx-charts?
 This visualization uses the Dagre layout, which is specialized for directed graphs, where as `ngx-charts-force-directed-graph` uses D3's force directed layout.

-`ngx-charts-dag` is better suited for visualizing flow diagrams which have a clear start and end.
+`ngx-graph` is better suited for visualizing flow diagrams which have a clear start and end.

 ## Installation
-1. `npm install @swimlane/ngx-charts-dag --save`
+1. `npm install @swimlane/ngx-graph --save`
 2. Make sure the peer dependencies are installed (d3)
-3. Import `NgxChartsDagModule` into your module
+3. Import `NgxGraphModule` into your module
-4. Use the `ngx-charts-directed-graph` component in your components
+4. Use the `ngx-graph` component in your components
 ```
-<ngx-charts-directed-graph
+<ngx-graph
   class="chart-container"
   [view]="view"
   [legend]="showLegend"